-ED issues notice to Siddaramaiah’s wife, Karnataka minister in land scam case
+Karnataka HC stays ED notice to Siddaramaiah’s wife, state minister in land scam case

+The court stayed the summons till the next hearing on February 10.

-The Enforcement Directorate on Monday issued notices to BM Parvathi, the wife of Karnataka Chief Minister Siddaramaiah, and the state Urban Development Minister BS Suresh to appear for questioning in connection with alleged irregularities in the allotment of compensatory housing sites by the Mysuru Urban Development Authority, The Indian Express reported.
+The Karnataka High Court on Monday stayed the summons issued by the Enforcement Directorate to BM Parvathi, the wife of Chief Minister Siddaramaiah, and state Urban Development Minister BS Suresh in connection with the alleged irregularities in the allotment of compensatory housing sites by the Mysuru Urban Development Authority, ANI reported.

+A bench of Justice Nagaprasanna stayed the summons till the next hearing on February 10.

-Parvathi was asked to appear before the central law enforcement agency on Tuesday, The Hindu reported.
-It was unclear when Suresh had been summoned.
+The central law enforcement agency had issued the summons in the matter earlier in the day.
+While Parvathi was asked to appear before it on Tuesday, it was unclear when Suresh had been summoned.

-Siddaramaiah confirmed to reporters that the two had received notices from the Enforcement Directorate, the Deccan Herald reported.

-Later in the day, Parvathi and Suresh moved the Karnataka High Court challenging the notices.
+Subsequently, Parvathi and Suresh moved the High Court challenging the notices.

+At the hearing, Additional Solicitor General Arvind Kamath, for the Enforcement Directorate, said that it had the power to issue the summons to collect details of the predicate offences, Live Law reported.

+However, the counsel for the petitioners told the bench that the summons had been issued pending the hearing of the petition filed before this court.

 The alleged scam pertains to the allotment of 14 high-value housing sites in Mysuru’s Vijaynagar area to Parvathi in 2021 by the Mysore Urban Development Authority under a state government scheme.